Alfred Bestall: Personal life

 Although living in Surbiton after World War II, he regularly holidayed in Nantgwynant, near Beddgelert.
 While at Beddgelert, He stayed at a small mountain cottage named 'Hendre' renovated by and on the land above the Glaslyn river, owned by Lt Col. Sydney Goodchild.
 Goodchild designed the cottage that in 1956 Alfred bought at the foot of Mynydd Sygun, in Beddgelert, which he subsequently named 'Penlan'.Many of his illustrations of that period are views from that mountain cottage adjacent to Plas Oerddwr.
 The cottage, with 'one of the finest views in Britain', 'looking out across a broad valley and the fast-flowing River Glaslyn, and proud mountains beyond,' became his permanent home from September 1980, but he still returned to Surbiton several times a year.
 Bestall kept all his early artwork in the loft of Penlan and told his goddaughter to have a bonfire of his work after his death.
 Bestall had featured origami in almost every Rupert Annual from 1946 onwards (the first model, predictably, was the "Flapping Bird") and thus was partially responsible for the growth of interest in origami in the UK.
 After the formation of the British Origami Society in 1967, Bestall took an active interest, attending conventions and serving as its president for many years, until his death.

 He was appointed a Member of the Order of the British Empire (MBE) in the 1985 Birthday Honours but was unable to receive the award in person because he had bone cancer.
 On his 93rd birthday, Prince Charles sent him a telemessage, which read: "I have heard that you were sadly unable to receive your MBE from the Queen recently.
 I wanted to send you my congratulations on your award and to wish you a very happy birthday with many happy returns.
 As a child I well remember your marvellous illustrations of Rupert Bear."
 In May 2006, Bestall was commemorated with an English Heritage blue plaque at 58 Cranes Park, Surbiton, London, where he lived for 30 years.
 He also lived in Beaconsfield House, 44 Ewell Road, Surbiton, from 1966 to 1977.

 Bestall died on 15 January 1986, aged 93, at Wern Manor Nursing Home in Porthmadog, Wales.
 He is buried in plot 100 of Brookwood Cemetery.

-Documentary

-The Rupert Bear Story aired on Channel 4 on 9 December 1982.
-It was directed by Terry Jones of Monty Python, whose favourite children's story was Rupert Bear.